Storage Closet Makeover for Seasonal Decorations

 No one wants their pumpkins mixed in with their tableware or other non-seasonal items.
 It’s always best to keep like items together, making it the most efficient way to find things quickly.

 This is exactly what I decided to do with our seasonal decor.
-I’m not talking about large items like Christmas trees or garlands.
+I’m not talking about large items like Christmas trees or huge door wreaths.
 That I’ll save for another post since they’re housed separately in our garage.

 But for smaller items like Easter eggs and acorn filler, a dedicated closet offers the perfect solution.